 Causes of gallstones

-When there is an imbalance of the salts and other chemical substances in the bile, it causes gallstone formation inside the gallbladder.
+When there is an imbalance of salts and other chemical substances in the bile, it causes gallstone formation inside the gallbladder.

 Although it’s not clear what causes the imbalance in the first place, doctors think that it is due to: